ToniCGH/catApp/README.md

 React app for a cat adoption website made for a group programming project.
-I was responsible for the modal element code (checkout basket).
+I was primarily responsible for creating and integrating the modal element code (checkout basket).